 Cat identifies seven impediments to boundaries that we may need to address, which we'll look at over the course of the next couple of weeks.

 Many PSAs (partners of sex addicts) have had the experience in the past that challenging their SA spouse on anything is just asking for trouble.
-Interestingly, the book I'm currently reading on narcissism, The Pandora Problem states that we know we are facing a narcissist when: "we know that saying anything only makes it worse... we have learned from experience that these topics [touching on his behavior] are explosive and best left untouched."
+Interestingly, a book I recommend on narcissism, The Pandora Problem states that we know we are facing a narcissist when: "we know that saying anything only makes it worse... we have learned from experience that these topics [touching on his behavior] are explosive and best left untouched."

-Most of our SAs suffer with varying degrees of narcissism... and thus many PSAs are also victims of narcissistic abuse (usually emotional violence), as well as other forms of domestic violence.
+Most addicts/betraying spouses suffer with varying degrees of narcissism... and thus many PSAs are also victims of narcissistic abuse (usually emotional violence), as well as other forms of domestic violence.

 For those who have experienced forms of abuse for bringing up how his behavior is hurting them, it is natural that they would feel afraid of implementing boundaries.

 If this is your situation, you will almost certainly need support to work through the reality of your situation, including assessing your level of safety.
 Support will also be needed when it comes time to implement boundaries.
 Look for safe church members/leaders, family members and/or friends who are willing to speak to your husband about the boundaries you need (many of which are also good for his recovery anyway).
 Matthew 18:15-17 gives guidelines on how a healthy church deals with those in sin.
 In the Pandora Problem, the authors give similar guidelines for a group who wants to help someone who is qasheh (i.e., stiff-necked, rebellious, stubborn) change their ways and become a person of hesed (godly love).

 For many women, keeping quiet is a survival skill learned in childhood.
 This is because the family rules in most dysfunctional families (including those with addiction) can be summed up as:

 - Don’t talk

 - Don’t trust